Admission Requirements

 • Meet minimum criteria for application review

-• Meet minimum criteria for admission review
+• Meet minimum criteria for admission consideration

 Students applying under the Individual Admissions Policy are not eligible for early review.

-Regular Admission Deadlines
+Regular Admission Review

-All applicants must meet the regular application and material deadlines in order to be considered for admission.
+All applicants must meet the regular application and material submission deadlines in order to be considered for admission.
 Late applications or materials are not accepted.

-REQUIRED FOR REGULAR ADMISSION REVIEW
+REQUIREments FOR REGULAR ADMISSION REVIEW

 • Submit online application and application fee by the regular application deadline